Executive Editorial

 - CUP 13B North (Nathan Heath)

-- CU North 10G Elite 1 (Ron Brickley) DIV TWO
+- CU North 10G Elite 1 (Ron Brickley)

 - CU Southeast 10B Elite 1 (Mark Whyte)